instructlab/instructlab/README.md

 - *Kaggle*: **~8 hours** with a P100 GPU.

 After that's done, you can play with your model directly in the Google Colab or Kaggle notebook.
-The model itself is for testing your taxonomy and is not a required artifact for a PR or any further task.
+The model can also be downloaded and served locally.

 ### 🍴 Serve the newly trained model

 Stop the server you have running via `ctrl+c` in the terminal it is running in.

 Before serving the newly trained model you must convert it to work with the `lab` cli.
+The convert command converts the new model into [GGUF](https://medium.com/@sandyeep70/ggml-to-gguf-a-leap-in-language-model-file-formats-cd5d3a6058f9) format which is required by the server to host the model in the `lab serve` command.

 ```
 lab convert